dmentipl/plonk/docs/source/usage/analysis.rst

 .. image:: ../_static/scale_height.png

-Generate and plot a profile in the z-coordinate with a SubSnap of particles by radius.
+Generate and plot a :class:`Profile` in the z-coordinate with a :class:`SubSnap` of particles by radius.

 .. code-block:: python